hyperknot/openfreemap/README.md

    This repo is also Docker free.
 If someone wants to make a Docker-based version of this, I'm more than happy to link it here.

 3. OFM does not promise worry-free automatic updates for self-hosters.
-Only enable the cron job if you keep a close eye on this repo.
+Only use the autoupdate command if you keep a close eye on this repo.

 ## Code structure